Skip to main content

 SELECT id, content FROM t WHERE SEARCH('content:ALL(machine learning)') ORDER BY id;

--- Compare EXACT vs ANY
+-- Compare EXACT and ANY

 SELECT id, content FROM t WHERE SEARCH('content:EXACT(deep learning)') ORDER BY id;